fongc123/notes/Kubernetes/Scheduler.md

 ```

 ## Node Selectors
 A <span style = "color:lightblue">node selector</span> is a specifies which nodes a particular pod can be run on.

-A possible summarization could be: taints and tolerations **restrict** nodes, while node selectors **allow** nodes.
 The `nodeSelector` field in the pod definition specifies the node based on a label.

 ```yaml
 # FILE: pod-definition.yml